 The olive tree only unfolds its Mediterranean flair with the right care.
-We show how, when and with what to properly fertilise your olive tree.
+A crucial part of care is feeding olive trees at the right time with the right fertiliser.
+Discover how, when and with what to properly feed your olive tree.

-Olive trees (Olea europaea) originally grow in the Mediterranean region on poor, nutrient-poor and stony soils.
+Olive trees (Olea europaea) are native to the Mediterranean and parts of Africa and Asia.
+There, olive trees grow on poor, low-nutrient, stony soils.
 They are very hardy and quite undemanding.
-Due to the climate, most olive trees in our latitudes are cultivated in pots.
-Here, the soil volume and consequently the nutrient supply is severely limited, and regular fertilisation becomes necessary even for slow-growing woody plants.
-When feeding olive trees, you should take into account the individual nutrient requirements of the Mediterranean plant: Season, age of the olive tree and location determine the need for nitrogen, potassium, etc. An adapted fertiliser application at the right time is therefore essential for healthy growth and resistant plants.
+As we do not have a Mediterranean climate in the UK, it is most common to grow olive trees in pots.
+The soil volume and nutrient supply in pots are severely limited, so it is necessary to feed your olive trees regularly, even though they are slow-growing woody plants.
+When feeding olive trees, take into account the individual nutrient requirements of the Mediterranean tree: season, age of the olive tree and location determine the need for nitrogen and potassium.
+A well-timed application of fertiliser with the right dosage is essential for healthy growth.

 When to fertilise olive trees?